 One of your goals when taking Halloween photos should be to capture a child’s facial expressions.
-So photos look more natural, try shooting some photos when a child is unaware that the camera is pointing his or her way.
+So photos look more natural, take some photos when a child is unaware that the camera is pointing his or her way.
 Catch the children doing something, not simply posing.

 Photograph at eye level

-For close-ups, photos taken near or at the eye level of a child are often more pleasing than those taken when standing above him or her.
-Vary the angle too for more pleasing shots.
+For close-ups, photos taken near or at the eye level of a child can be more pleasing than those taken when standing high above him or her.
+Change the shooting angle too for more varied shots.

 When photographing two or more children, have the youngsters stand close together.
-Take several shots as capturing pleasing facial expressions on everyone in a group can be challenging.
+Take several shots since capturing pleasing facial expressions on everyone in a group photo can be challenging.

 Fill the frame

-Let the subject fill the frame.
-This helps eliminate distracting backgrounds by focusing on the child.
+Let your subject fill the frame as it helps eliminate distracting backgrounds by focusing on the child.
 Another benefit of filling the frame is that you will capture more detail in a child’s face and costume.

 Illuminating the subject

 When using a flash and to get the best exposure, stay within the flash range specified in the user manual.
 Don’t stand too close or too far away from your subject to avoid either over- or under-exposure.